SDPTeam15/PolyEvents/summaries/sprint3.md

 Next week, I'll write the rest of the code I had to do for this week.

 ## Stephane
+This week I merged and updated the Item and Event entities to cope with the rest of the code.

+I was not able to merge the the User Entity yet because there was already so much work done on it and a lot had to be changed to keep with the last version of the code.

+Next week, I'll finish merging the User Entity so that the rest of the code uses only the entities defined in the model package.

 ## Overall team